truenas/middleware/docs/userguide/freenas_intro.rst

   :menuselection:`Sharing --> Windows (CIFS Shares) --> Add Windows (CIFS) Share --> Advanced Mode --> VFS Objects`, while the "notify_fam" VFS object has been removed.
 The "recycle", "shadow_copy2", "zfs_space", and "zfsacl" VFS objects have been hidden from this screen as they are always enabled.

-* The "SMB3_02", "SMB3_10", and "SMB3_11" protocols have been added to the "Server minimum protocol" and "Server maximum protocol" drop-down menus :menuselection:`Services --> CIFS`.
+* The "SMB3_02" and "SMB3_11" protocols have been added to the "Server minimum protocol" and "Server maximum protocol" drop-down menus :menuselection:`Services --> CIFS`.
 The default "Server maximum protocol" is now "SMB3".

+* The "SMB2_22" and "SMB2_24" protocols have been removed from the "Server minimum protocol" and "Server maximum protocol" drop-down menus :menuselection:`Services --> CIFS` as they are not used by any Windows products.

 * :command:`iohyve` has been updated to version 0.7.5.